-Non-interest income increased by approximately \$2.0 million, or 1,418.7%, for the quarter ended March 31, 2011 as compared to the quarter ended March 31, 2010.
-The increase in non-interest income was primarily due to our recording of income from equity interest in OFS Capital WM in the amount of \$2.0 million, and a gain on payable under securities loan agreement of \$71 thousand, offset by a decrease of \$0.1 million in fee and other income.
+Non-interest income decreased by approximately \$2.6 million, or 94.2%, for the year ended December 31, 2011 as compared to the year ended December 31, 2010.
+The decrease in non-interest income was primarily due to the decrease of income from equity interest in OFS Capital WM.
+We recorded \$2.4 million of income from equity interest in OFS Capital WM for the year ended December 31, 2010.
+For the year ended December 31, 2011, we incurred loss from equity interest in OFS Capital WM in the amount of \$0.6 million, which was included under Non-Interest Expense below.